 - Discrimination claims.

-Claims for harassment, retaliation for reporting or opposing discrimination and failed to accommodate under Texas State Law = 180 days after the discriminatory, retaliatory, or harassing event(s) to file a Charge of Discrimination with the Texas Workforce Commission Civil Rights Division (See twc.texas.gov/jobseekers/how-submit-employment-discrimination-complaint) and a lawsuit must be filed either within 60 days after the TWC issues a right-to-sue notice or 2 years of the discriminatory, retaliatory, or harassing events, whichever is earlier.
+Claims for harassment, retaliation for reporting or opposing discrimination and failed to accommodate under Texas State Law = 180 days after the discriminatory, retaliatory, or harassing event(s) to file a Charge of Discrimination with the Texas Workforce Commission Civil Rights Division (See twc.texas.gov/jobseekers/how-submit-employment-discrimination-complaint) and a lawsuit must be filed either within 2 years 60 days after the TWC issues a right-to-sue notice OR 2 years from the filing of the charge of discriminatory with the TWC or EEOC.

 - Discrimination, Harassment, Accommodation, and Related Claims Under Federal Law = 300 days after the discriminatory, retaliatory, or harassing event(s) to file a Charge of Discrimination with the Equal Employment Opportunity Commission (See www.eeoc.gov/field/dallas/charge.cfm) and a lawsuit must be filed 90 days after the EEOC issues a right-to-sue notice.